behreajj/AseLottieExport/README.md

 Due to this structure, exported sprites can yield massive lottie files.
 It is recommended to only use this export for small sprites -- in terms of dimensions, unique colors and/or frames.

+Lottie supports raster images and image layers, but this exporter does not currently support the featue.
+See the modification section below for where to find the Lottie docs.

 ## Download

 To download this script, click on the green Code button above, then select Download Zip.
 You can also click on the `lottieExport.lua` file.
 Beware that some browsers will append a `.txt` file format extension to script files on download.
 Aseprite will not recognize the script until this is removed and the original `.lua` extension is used.
 There can also be issues with copying and pasting.
 Be sure to click on the Raw file button.
 Do not copy the formatted code.